cisagov/dotgov-home/pages/support/security.md

 * **The certificate is not issued by a trusted authority.** Visitors use browsers and operating systems that only trust a certain set of "certificate authorities," and many visitors from the general public use browsers and operating systems that do not trust government-issued certificates.
 For websites that serve a public audience, agencies must use commercially issued certificates.

     * Solution: Replace the certificate with one from a widely trusted certificate authority.
 For more information, see [https://https.cio.gov/certificates/](https://https.cio.gov/certificates/)

-### Where can I obtain a web certificate for my .Gov website?

-To obtain new certificates, agencies should make use of any publicly trusted certificate authority.
-In general, these are commercial or non-profit entities, as the U.S. government does not operate a certificate authority trusted by all modern browsers.

-GSA encourages .Gov domain owners to obtain [low cost or free certificates](https://https.cio.gov/certificates/#what-kind-of-certificate-should-i-get-for-my-domain).
-More expensive certificates generally do not offer more security value to service owners, and automatic deployment of free certificates can significantly improve service owners' security posture.

-For more information, see: [https://https.cio.gov/certificates/](https://https.cio.gov/certificates/)